Marketing mix modeling: Launches

 When a new product is launched, the associated publicity and promotions typically results in higher volume generation than expected.
 This extra volume cannot be completely captured in the model using the existing variables.
 Often special variables to capture this incremental effect of launches are used.
 The combined contribution of these variables and that of the marketing effort associated with the launch will give the total launch contribution.
 Different launches can be compared by calculating their effectiveness and ROI.

 Competition

 The impact of competition on the brand sales is captured by creating the competition variables accordingly.
 The variables are created from the marketing activities of the competition like television advertising, trade promotions, product launches etc. The results from the model can be used to identify the biggest threat to own brand sales from competition.
 The cross-price elasticity and the cross-promotional elasticity can be used to devise appropriate response to competition tactics.
-A successful competitive campaign can be analyzed to learn valuable lesson for the own brand.
+A successful competitive campaign can be analysed to learn valuable lesson for the own brand.